-The PR LTAP Center originally was part of the Region 1 of the Federal Highway Administration geographical division that included the states located in the Northeastern portion of the United States.
-Since 1996, as part of the reorganization of the Federal Highway Administration the Center is part of the Southeastern region with the states of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
-The Centers of this region collaborate in organizing regional meeting and conferences and in sharing technology transfer materials and instructors.
-At the national level, the LTAP Centers are coordinated by the Federal Highway Administration with the assistance of the American Public Works Association Clearinghouse and the National Associaton of Transportation Technology Transfer Centers.
-At the local level, our Center receives assistance and guidance from an Advisory Committee consisting of members from the state transportation department, agencies that deal with municipal problems and the Virgin Islands.
+Since 1996 the Puerto Rico T2 Center is part of the reorganization of the FHWA the Center is part of the Southeastern region with the states of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
+Each region has a member in the Executive Council of the NLTAPA.
+The Centers Directors of each region collaborate in organizing a regional meeting and conferences and sharing technology transfer materials and instructors.
+At the local level, the Puerto Rico T2 Center receives assistance and guidance from an Advisory Committee consisting of members from the state Department of Transportation and Public Works and the Puerto Rico Highway and Transportation Authority, Metropolitan Bus Authority Municipalities.